 As an undergraduate at the University of Illinois at Urbana-Champaign, Kelly completed a double B.A. with High Honors in Urban Planning and Comparative Literature.
 During this time, she ran her own poetry slam venue and co-founded Sirenz, an all female spoken word group that wove together experiences of the Asian, Black, and Latina American diasporas in the midst of a rash of white supremacist hate crimes in the Midwest.

-Kelly has shared stages with Mos Def, KRS-One, Sonia Sanchez, Erykah Badu, Jill Scott, Talib Kweli, DMX, Michael Eric Dyson, Wyclef Jean, Tracy Morgan, Amiri Baraka, Abiodun Oyewele of the Last Poets, Kurtis Blow, Harry Belafonte, Drake, Goapele, and many more.
+Kelly has performed at events featuring thought leaders like Bill Clinton, Nancy Pelosi, Van Jones, Amy Goodman, Michael Eric Dyson and artists like Drake, Mos Def, Harry Belafonte, KRS-One, Sonia Sanchez, Erykah Badu, Jill Scott, Talib Queli, Kalpen Modi, John Oliver, DMX, Wyclef Jean, Tracy Morgan, Amiri Baraka, Abiodun Oyewele of the Last Poets, Kurtis Blow, Goapele, and many more.
 Throughout her evolution as a writer, performer, filmmaker, and multidisciplinary theater artist, Kelly strives to broaden the impact and reach of spoken word poetry in its efforts to transform political realities, revolutionize arts and entertainment, and empower audiences across the globe.

 AWARDS & RESIDENCIES

 Her residencies include New York Live Arts’ Studio Series, Asian Arts Initiative, Hedgebrook, the Norcroft Retreat for Women Writers, Michigan State University Residential College for Arts & Humanities, Unit One/Allen Hall, in addition to New World Theater’s Summer Playlab and the Abrons Arts Center via her work with Mango Tribe.
-She is a proud alum of the Kundiman Asian American Poets Retreat, the Voices of Our Nation Foundation Writers of Color Workshop, the Cave Canem Workshop, and the Callaloo Creative Writing Workshop.
-In 2007, she attended and performed at the World Social Forum in Nairobi Kenya as a delegate representing the Hip Hop Theater Festival.
-She was also the youngest poet featured at the first International Conference on Chinese Poetry at Simmons College in 2004.
-She has received funding from Poets & Writers, Inc. in support of her creative work.
-She has also been a juror on selection panels for the Hedgebrook Retreat for Women Writers, Leeway Foundation, Mid-Atlantic Arts Foundation, and Brooklyn Arts Council.
+She is a proud alum of writing workshops sponsored by Kundiman, Voices of Our Nation Foundation, Cave Canem, and Callaloo.
+She has also been a juror on selection panels for the Hedgebrook Retreat for Women Writers, Leeway Foundation, Mid-Atlantic Arts Foundation/Maryland State Arts Council, Brooklyn Arts Council, and Loft Literary Center.

 ON THE STAGE